-"No," Priscilla said as she got to her feet and slammed her notebook closed.
+"No," Priscilla said as she got to her feet and slammed her sewing box closed.
 "I'm tired of it, so I'm leaving.
 You'll have to find somebody else to pick on.
 And I hope this school gets you the worst husband in Amalthea, Lucy.
-I hope he's gross and ugly and in love with one of the maids!"
+I hope he's gross and mean and in love with one of the maids!"

-Priscilla ran across the yard, her notebook under her arm and her skirt held up above her ankles.
-If any of the teachers had seen her, running across the grass with her skirt hitched up when she should have been in class, she would have been denied town privileges for a week.
-That meant being trapped in the tidy set of buildings that made up the finishing school with their pink lace curtains and their perfectly symmetrical flowerbeds and the 'stay off the lawn' signs.
-That was another thing she hated about the school, she couldn't go where she wanted when she wanted.
-If she wanted to go to the chocolate shop she had to get it approved by Headmistress Bhut, who hated approving anything and thought the girls should spend their free time sitting still and speaking softly about the weather.
-At home Priscilla had come and gone as she pleased; her parents didn't care where she was as long as it wasn't in the room with them and her nanny thought climbing trees was good for everyone.
+If any of the teachers had seen her, out of class and running across the grass with her skirt hitched up above her ankles, she would have been denied town privileges for a week.
+That meant being trapped in the tidy set of buildings that made up the finishing school, with their pink lace curtains and their perfectly symmetrical flowerbeds and the 'keep off the lawn' signs.
+That was another thing Priscilla hated about the school, she couldn't go where she wanted when she wanted.
+If she wanted to go to the chocolate shop it had to be approved by Headmistress Bhut, who hated approving anything and thought the girls should spend their free time sitting still and speaking softly about the weather.
+At home, Priscilla had come and gone as she pleased.
+Her parents didn't care where she was as long as it wasn't in the room with them, and Nanny thought climbing trees was healthy exercise.

-Priscilla snuck into the girl's dormitory through the open windows in the sitting room and then crept along the hallway to first years' hall.
-Inside, the large room was bright and cheerful with pink curtains on the windows and paintings of dolls and kittens on the walls.
-Priscilla swore that when she had a castle there would be no pink curtains and certainly no pictures of fuzzy animals.
-Goblins would fit the mood better but even she did not like looking at them much, so she decided there would be lots of paintings of her doing coolly evil things to impress the peasants and some less disgusting monsters.
+Priscilla snuck into the girls' dormitory through the open windows in the sitting room and crept along the hallway to the first years' hall.
+Inside, the bright and cheerful room had pink rugs on the floors and paintings of dolls and kittens on the walls.
+Priscilla swore that when she had a castle there would be no pink allowed and certainly no pictures of fuzzy animals.
+Goblins would fit the mood better but even she did not like looking at them much.
+She decided there would be lots of paintings of her doing awesomely evil things to impress the peasants and maybe a few of some less disgusting monsters.

-Now it was time to put her battle plan into action.
-She had begun preparations the month before, mapping the layout of the dormitories, the teachers' quarters, the school buildings and the streets immediately around the school, along with the fastest way out of town.
-With a quick look to make sure the room was empty, Priscilla crouched beside her bed and began pulling the maps from beneath a lose board.
-Priscilla would have liked to have said that she had found a loose floorboard but really she had gone in with a hammer one afternoon and pried up the nails herself.
-It was no use waiting around until a real loose floorboard presented itself when you needed a hiding space now.
+Now, it was time to put her battle plan into action.
+She'd begun preparations the month before, mapping the layout of the dormitories, the teachers' quarters, the school buildings and the streets immediately around the school, along with the fastest ways out of town.
+With a quick look to make sure the room was empty, Priscilla crouched beside her bed and pulled the maps of town from beneath a loose board.
+She would liked to have said she'd found a loose floorboard but really she'd gone in with a hammer one afternoon and pried up the nails herself.
+It was no use waiting around until a real loose floorboard presented itself when you needed a hiding space.

-The space under the boards formed her cubbyhole for things she did not want the teachers or her fellow students finding: her hand-made maps of town and a real map of Amalthea and the surrounding countries; her allowance, which she had been saving up for two months, and little odds and ends she thought were the sort of things an Evil Queen should have, like Julia Grisdon's worry dolls.
+The space under the boards formed a cubbyhole for things she didn't want the teachers or her fellow students finding: her hand-made maps of town and a real map of Amalthea and the surrounding countries; her allowance, which she had been saving up for two months; and little odds and ends she thought were the sort of things an Evil Queen should have.
+Like Julia Grisdon's worry dolls.
 Priscilla had accidentally taken them one evening after Julia had accidentally spilled an entire pot of tea on her in front of their whole year.

 The last thing Priscilla pulled out of the floor was The List.
-The List contained everything she needed to acquire to finally be an Evil Queen.
-One of the things on The List was a kingdom, which, now that she thought about it wasn't quite right.
+The List contained everything she needed to finally be an Evil Queen.
+One of the things on The List was a kingdom, which, now that she thought about it, wasn't quite right.
 Priscilla paused, took out a pencil and scratched out 'kingdom.'
-Then, over top of it in tiny letters she wrote 'queendom' instead.
-Other things on The List included a Terrible Monster and Terrifying Legions, though she had also thought to include a Dark Castle and Terrified Peasants.
+Over top of it she wrote 'queendom' instead.
+Other things on The List included a Terrible Monster and Terrifying Troops, along with a Dark Castle and Terrified Peasants.
 Priscilla thought them important enough to capitalize since nobody was an evil ruler without terrified peasants.

-Her bed was neatly made, the baby blue counterpane free of any wrinkles and her pillow plumped and at attention.
+Priscilla's bed was neatly made, the baby blue counterpane free of any wrinkles and her pillow plumped and at attention.
 Onto this she threw her books and maps, followed by her purse.
-Then, as she pulled her trunk from under her bed, shoes and dirty socks followed.
-Priscilla's parents had given her one of the best trunks money could buy as a way to break the news that they were getting rid of her nanny and sending her to finishing school.
-It had been charmed to float about six inches off the ground when packed, which made it hard to keep stationary under her bed without rope but it also meant that she would only have to tie a rope to its handle and loop the other end around her pony's saddle and there would be no pushing or heaving to worry about.
+Then, as she pulled her trunk from under the bed, shoes and dirty socks followed.
+Priscilla's parents had given her one of the best trunks available as a way to break the news that they had gotten rid of Nanny and were sending Priscilla to finishing school.
+The trunk was charmed to float about six inches off the ground, even when packed, which made it hard to keep under her bed without rope.
+It also meant she would only have to tie a rope to its handle and loop the other end around her pony's saddle and there would be no pushing or heaving to worry about.
 Evil Queens did not heave luggage around.

 When the other girls returned at the end of the day's lessons Priscilla was in bed, the blankets pulled over her head in spite of the warm spring afternoon.
-Her trunk was secretly packed and waiting to go, all she needed was the right moment.
-As she lay there she could hear them whispering about her but for once she didn't care.
+As Priscilla lay there she could hear them whispering about her but for once she didn't care.
 There were only a few more hours until she would escape to follow her destiny and these girls would be left behind forever.

 The room emptied completely at exactly five thirty as the girls marched off to dinner.
 Priscilla waited until she heard the last footsteps fade into the distance before throwing back her covers and springing to the ground.
 She slipped into her boots, grabbed the rope tied to her trunk and dashed for the door.
-With the entire school at dinner it was easy to sneak out of the dormitory and across the yard to the stables.
+With the entire school at dinner she had no problem sneaking out of the dormitory and across the yard to the stables.

 "Heya, Bill," she called to the stable boy on duty.

-There were three stable boys and a head groom who took turns with the horses and all the girls were in love with at least one of them; many were in love with all three boys.
-However Priscilla had decided that a stable boy was not the proper love interest of a queen, so she had managed not to be lovesick around them.
-She was used to playing with boys when she was younger and talked to these in the same way, which meant that in the hours she usually spent hiding from the other girls in the stables she had managed to make friends with all of them.
+There were three stable boys and a head groom who took turns with the horses, and all the girls were in love with at least one of them.
+Many were in love with all three boys.
+However, Priscilla had decided that a stable boy was not the proper love interest of a queen; so she had managed not to be lovesick around them.
 Bill teased her the least so she liked him the best.

 "Hey, Cilla, what're you doing skipping dinner?"
-Bill said as he got up from the bale of hay he had been sitting on and tipped his cap in her direction.
+Bill said as he got up from a bale of hay and tipped his cap in her direction.
 "Want to play Trolls vs. Yaksha?
 I've got half an hour till Jimmy gets here."